MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

 In addition to the single-qubit operations above, the prelude also defines several multi-qubit operations.

-First, the <xref:microsoft.quantum.primitive.cnot> operation performs a standard controlled-`NOT` gate,
+First, the <xref:microsoft.quantum.intrinsic.cnot> operation performs a standard controlled-`NOT` gate,
 \begin{equation}
     \operatorname{CNOT} \mathrel{:=}
     \begin{bmatrix}